sanchelo2006/EMOTION_RECOGNITION/README.md

 ### clean dataset

 This folder also have code for cleaning dataset.
 All for it inside the file **Preprocessing.py**.
 This file like a module, you need to import it to your code.
 Consist of 2 classes: one for augmentation dataset, second for balancing dataset.

+Important thing!
+All your images should be in folders with name of emotion.
+Function in class **PreprocessDataset** (in module **Preprocessing.py**) has arguments - path tot the folders.\
+Folders should be like this:

+-MAIN_FOLDER
+    -ANGER
+    -CONTEMPT
+    ...
+    -UNCERTAIN